-But, honestly, it’s only a matter of time…
+But, honestly, I like to think it’s only a matter of time…

 I just wonder what would happen if you ran into a glitch in the system.
-What would that feel like?
+What fun and exciting “sensory experience” would that entail?